 The Endowment Foundation must also comply each year with the disbursement quota rules under the Canadian Income Tax Act to maintain its charitable status.
-In general, the minimum disbursement is 3.5% of Endowment Foundation assets.
-Since March 4, 2010, the capital portion of endowment funds may be accessed to satisfy this requirement where donor gift agreements so allow.
+The disbursement quota has, in general, been 3.5% of Endowment Foundation assets since 2004.
+In 2022, the disbursement quota was raised to 5.0% of specified charitable assets for financial periods starting on or after January 1, 2023.
+Effective next year, fiscal 2023/24, the Endowment Foundation will be subject to the 5.0% rate.